TEWODROS-D12/TEWODROS-D12/README.md

 </div>

-- 🔭 I’m currently working on Date on Lomii Mobile Application Development.
+-🔧 Currently building the Lomii Dating App

-- 💬 Ask me about programming
+-💬 Love talking about programming

-- 📫 How to reach me: use Email or Telegram
+-📫 Reach me via Email or Telegram

-- 😄 Pronouns: Teddy
+-😄 You can call me Teddy